 The 800-square-foot suite was gutted to the studs, and space was reallocated to allow for a more private bathroom, a morning kitchen, and a hidden door that leads to a luxurious closet and dressing area.
 Storage for clothing, accessories, and linens was a challenge in the original suite, so custom cabinetry by Davis Mill and Cabinet was designed to take advantage of the high ceilings and smaller niches in the new layout.

 The original bathroom made poor use of the footprint and was divided into two small, dark spaces.
 The new design features a private water closet, a 10-foot-tall-by-28-inch-deep linen closet with rollout shelves, and an additional window into the vanity area for increased lighting and views.
-A glass transom was built in above a new sliding barn door separating the bath from the bedroom, further opening up the space and adding light.
+A glass transom was built in above a new sliding barn door created with material from Vintage Woods and Metals separating the bath from the bedroom, further opening up the space and adding light.

 The aging shower and tub surround were removed in favor of a spacious wet area housing a Calacatta marble shower room and an MTI freestanding tub, complete with radiant in-floor heat and a grab bar that matches the Brizo fixtures.
 A heated towel rack with integrated aromatherapy, a 9-foot custom vanity with an MTI trough sink, and an antique mirror complete the space.
 In order to create an aesthetic of masculine elegance, the owners chose Cambria’s “Annica” countertop and Rocky Mountain Hardware’s “Trousdale” pulls designed by Lenny Kravitz.